dcarrsf/jquery-replacement/README.md

 ## Overview

-This mini-project evolved out of a need to move away from jQuery in favor of vanilla web API. jQuery is powerful, but it's heavy and includes many features that we don't commonly use.
+This mini-project evolved out of a need to move away from jQuery in favor of vanilla web API. jQuery is powerful, but it's heavy and includes many features we don't commonly use.
 That said, the simplicity and breivity of the jQuery syntax is preferable to the more verbose web API methods.
-This library provides a simple jQuery-like syntax, including a minimal core API.
+This library provides a simple jQuery-like syntax, built around a minimal core API.

 ## Design Patterns